babayoshihiko/geojp/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of geojp is to …
+The goal of geojp is to provide an easy access to various geographical data of Japan.

 ## Installation